Đoan Hoang Curtis

 In 2022, Đoan received the Firelight Media/National Endowment for the Humanities' Spark Fund supporting her work on "Oh America: Divided Country," exploring her family's second-generation political split—out of three child survivors of the Fall of Saigon, one became liberal while two marched on the US Capitol on January 6. Đoan has been conducting an extensive oral history project around the Fall of Saigon, involving both Vietnamese and American survivors, including the veterans who rescued her family.

-In 2024-2025, Đoan is series producer on the 5-part Netflix series Turning Point: The Vietnam War, releasing April 30, 2025, and making a follow-up to Oh, Saigon, called Đoan directed, produced, and appeared in The Longest Walk (2024), a documentary short that takes place in Kentucky, part of a series by the Abortion Clinic Film Collective, shorts about abortion taking place in the states that have banned abortion.
+In 2024-2025, Đoan is series producer on the 5-part Emmy-nominated Netflix series Turning Point on its Vietnam War series, released April 30, 2025, the 50th anniversary of the Fall of Saigon. Đoan is making Oh, America, a follow-up to Oh, Saigon. Đoan directed, produced, and appeared in The Longest Walk (2024), a documentary short that takes place in Kentucky, part of a series by the Abortion Clinic Film Collective, shorts about abortion taking place in the states that have banned abortion.

-Đoan has been happily married to composer and Philip Curtis since 2016, with whom she collaborated on Oh, America and Scars for Eyes.. Đoan identifies neurodiverse and non-binary, and is based in Los Angeles and New York City.
+Đoan identifies neurodiverse, female and non-binary, and part of the LGBTQIA community. Đoan has been happily married to composer and Philip Curtis with whom she collaborated on Oh, America and Scars for Eyes.

 For more